Law Firm Branding Tips – a Logo Design Guide for Lawyers

 If you want people to remember your logo, you need to make it simple.

 A complex image is much harder to recall.

 You surely think – I can go with the usual legal imagery to achieve this.

-However, attorney branding that includes overused imagery will never leave an impression with a customer.
+However, attorney branding that includes overused imagery will never leave an impression on a customer.